 In autumn they change from dark green to yellow.
 If they change to yellow in mid-summer, the cause might be Dutch elm disease.

-They appear in early spring before the shoot to aid pollination by the wind.
+They appear in early spring before the leaves to aid pollination by the wind.
 Both male and female reproductive parts are contained within each flower – so they are hermaphrodite, like the Ash.

 The fruits are small and winged, about 1cm across with a single seed in the centre.